Efficient Compositional Multi-tasking for On-device Large Language Models: Ethical Considerations

 While LLMs typically incorporate built-in safeguarding mechanisms, these safeguards may be weakened when models are merged \cite{hammoud2024model} or adapted for compositional multi-tasking.
-It is crucial to ensure safeguards remain effective in these scenarios before deployment.
+It is crucial to ensure that safeguards remain effective in these scenarios before deploying solutions.

-Future research could explore the interplay between compositional multi-tasking and safeguarding mechanisms, with a focus on developing robust, high-performing safeguards for the proposed setup.
+Potential future research could explore the interplay between compositional multi-tasking and safeguarding mechanisms, with a focus on developing robust, high-performing safeguards for the proposed setup.
 Addressing these challenges will be essential for the responsible advancement and deployment of compositional multi-tasking capabilities.